TaylorPlovanich/MART341-WebDesignHomework/Assignment3/READMe.md

 *Learnings and Challenges:*
 - I learned various techniques
-- Wasn't quite sure how to link an image
+- Wasn't quite sure how to link an image.
+Figured it out after some trial and error.

 For details, visit [CommonMark Markdown Tutorial](http://commonmark.org/help/tutorial/)